lzrscg/brainstorm/Blockchain/Notes for Modular Summit Talk.md

 - Most efforts to do this have failed.
 - Problem 2: It doesn't scale.

-Ethereum: The first modular blockchain
+Ethereum: Starting to modularize the blockchain stack
 - Ethereum is not only an application (sending ETH), but also a platform.
 - Ehereum unbundled the functionality (the application logic), from the security model.
 - This enabled any developer to extend the functionality of what Ethereum could do, without coordinating to change the security model.